Conventional wisdom says you should ‘buy and hold’ for months or years.

 Is that what you want with your investments?

-It’s clear that any period under twenty years is pretty much a lottery.
+Why?
+Because it’s clear from the chart that investing for any period under twenty years is pretty much a lottery.

-Do you want to see a 48% drop in your invested wealth one or two years before you’re about to retire – when you need to start using the money?
+Do you want to see a 50% drop in your invested wealth a few years before you’re about to retire, when you need to start using the money?

 I’m sure you don’t.